MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-latest-update.md

+> [!NOTE]
->NOTE: You can also [check out all the data sources available to Power BI Desktop](desktop-data-sources.md); our list is always growing, so check back often.
+> You can also [check out all the data sources available to Power BI Desktop](desktop-data-sources.md); our list is always growing, so check back often.

 Want more information about these updates?
 Take a look at the [blog post](https://powerbi.microsoft.com/blog/power-bi-desktop-september-2017-feature-summary), where you can get more detailed information about each of these new features (this is the same blog post references in the list above).